Backbone81/membership/README.md

 ### Important Topics

+- There is a bug, which causes every list request to trigger a refute about being alive with an increase in incarnation number.
+- Address remaining TODOs in source code.
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.
-- How can a member re-join when it was disconnected through a network partition from everybody else for a long time?
-  We probably need to deal with the bootstrap members in a way where we try to contact them periodically when they dropped out of our member list.
-Depending on a configuration, bootstrap members could be re-added regularly again under the assumption that the bootstrap members are always there.
-If bootstrap members are ephemeral, this should be disabled.
-- There is a bug, which causes every list request to trigger a refute about being alive with an increase in incarnation number.

 ### Nice to Have